20+ IT Cover Letter Examples for Information Technology Jobs

 Next up, as per usual, is <body>.

-Now it’s time to sell them on why you’re the best choice with an IT application letter body.
+Now, it’s time to convince them why you’re the perfect fit with the body of your IT application letter.

 Like any app’s pricing page, this is where you detail your extensive tech skills, experience, background, and achievements.